Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/csharp/intelliprompt.md

 ## Navigable Symbol Selector

 The [Navigable Symbol Selector](../../user-interface/intelliprompt/navigable-symbol-selector.md) is a control that generally sits above and is bound to a [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).
-It shows the types and members that currently enclose or are nearest the caret, and allows the end user to select other types/members within the same document via a dropdown, and to navigate to those members upon selection.
+It shows the types and members that currently enclose or are nearest the caret and allows the end user to select other types/members within the same document via a dropdown, and to navigate to those members upon selection.

 This control populates its symbol lists by the [CSharpNavigableSymbolProvider](xref:ActiproSoftware.Text.Languages.CSharp.Implementation.CSharpNavigableSymbolProvider) language service.